arpane4c5/InstallerScripts/README.md

 # InstallerScripts : Scripts to setup hadoop tools (tested on Ubuntu 14.04)

 The scripts were prepared by me while setting up a 5 node hadoop cluster in my lab.
 They should not be used 'as-is', since the settings might differ for your systems.
 I had installed Ubuntu 14.04 on all the nodes, with 'hadoop' as the username for all (The passwords may differ).
 It is recommended that you go through the scripts and make the necessary changes (usernames or file/folder paths) and then execute the scripts, starting from 'step1_...'.
-It is mentioned in each script, which has to be executed as root and which is not i.e., for execution as root ' sudo ./stepX_... '.
-Use 'chmod +x stepX...' to make the file executable.
+It is mentioned in each script, which has to be executed as root and which is not i.e., for execution as root `sudo ./stepX_...`.
+Use `chmod +x stepX...` to make the file executable.

 ## Prerequisites and some instructions